dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 It introduces a few new concepts that are explained below.

 ### Page
-A _page_ is a contiguous block of memory, of fixed size.
-The size depends on what the architecture supports (usually more than one).
-On _x86\_64_ a page minum size is 0x1000 bytes.
-It represents the smallest unit the hardware memory management unit can work with, and therefore the smallest unit we can work with!
+A page is a contiguous block of memory, with the exact size depending on what the architecture supports.
+On x86_64 we have page sizes of 4K, 2M and optionally 1G.
+The smallest page size is also called a page frame as it represents the smallest unit the memory management unit can work with, and therefore the smallest unit unit we can work with!
 Each entry in a page table describes one page.

 ### Page Directories and Tables